 I continue my journey in search of sewing inspiration in the wonderful city of Tallin, the capital of the Baltic nation of Estonia.
 It's only a two-hour ferry ride (80 km/50 miles) from Helsinki where I was able to visit Marimekko and I find myself in what is without a doubt one of the most intriguing parts of Europe.
 Although small, Estonia is an advanced economy with a high-income society.
-The country is one of the fastest growing in Europe and has the largest number of start-ups per capita in the world according to Wikipedia.
+The country is one of the fastest-growing in Europe and has the largest number of start-ups per capita in the world according to Wikipedia.

 A bit of History:

-The earliest trace human habitation in Tallinn dates back to the 5000 BC approximately, but it is well known this region was sporadically inhabited by bands of nomads after the last glacier era some 15,000 years ago.
+The earliest trace of human habitation in Tallinn dates back to 5000 BC approximately, but it is well known this region was sporadically inhabited by bands of nomads after the last glacier era some 15,000 years ago.
 Written history first mentions a medieval town on the location of modern Tallinn somewhere around 1150 called the Hill Fort or Toompea as it is still known.
 Today, as it was the case then, housed the government and it is part of the castle in the “Old Town”.

-Tallinn is an important port between Russia and Scandinavia has fallen under the rule of the Danes, Finns, Germans, Russian (twice) and finally became independent from the former Soviet Union in 1991 helped by one of the most amazing peaceful revolutions acts I've ever heard of involving two million people who formed a human chain stretching some 675.5 kilometres (419.7 mi) across Estonia, Latvia and Lithuania.
+Tallinn is an important port between Russia and Scandinavia has fallen under the rule of the Danes, Finns, Germans, Russian (twice) and finally became independent from the former Soviet Union in 1991 helped by one of the most amazing peaceful revolutions acts I've ever heard of involving two million people who formed a human chain stretching some 675.5 kilometers (419.7 mi) across Estonia, Latvia and Lithuania.
 They still refer to this unique event as the Baltic Way or the Baltic Chain.

 I feel ashamed I had to come all this way to learn about this important piece of history.
 But, then again this is why I love to travel.